What is an LLC?

 Generally, most jurisdictions require the Articles of Organization to contain, at a minimum, information about the following:

-Business names must include a business identifier such as “Limited Liability Company,“ “Limited Company,” “Limited,” or an abbreviation like, “LLC,” “LC,” or “Ltd.” If you are interested in registering a Trade Name (DBA) for your business, you can add our Trade Name Service inside your account portal after purchasing one of our business formation packages.
+Business names must include a business identifier such as “Limited Liability Company,“ “Limited Company,” “Limited,” or an abbreviation like, “LLC,” “LC,” or “Ltd.” If you are interested in registering a Trade Name (DBA) for your business, you can add our Trade Name (DBA) service at checkout after purchasing one of our business formation packages.
 We charge $125 plus state fees.

 For tips on choosing a business name and to conduct a business name availability search, check out our Free Business Name Search page.